yiran-duan/yiran-duan.github.io/_teaching/2022-fall-teaching-1.md

 title: "IST 343 Data in Society"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2022-fall-teaching-1
 venue: "Syracuse University, iSchool"
-date: 2022-12-14
+date: Fall 2022, Spring 2023
 location: "Syracuse, NY"
 ---
-Taught 20 undergraduates in thinking about the relations between data and a society.
+Taught undergraduates in thinking about the relations between data and a society.
 Covered topics such as cryptocurrency, power, and data justice.